Her's: Deaths

 On 27 March 2019, around 1 a.m., Fitzpatrick and Laading (aged 24 and 25 respectively), along with their tour manager, Trevor Engelbrektson (aged 37) from Minneapolis, were killed in a head-on traffic collision and subsequent vehicle fire near Milepost 68 on Interstate 10, west of Tonopah, Arizona.
 They were travelling from Phoenix, Arizona, where they had played at the Rebel Lounge on 26 March, to perform a show on the following evening in Santa Ana, California, some 350 miles away, as part of a 19-date second tour of North America.
 The Arizona Department of Public Safety confirmed that Engelbrektson had been driving the band's Ford tour van at the time of the crash.
 The driver of a Nissan pick-up truck, Francisco Rebollar, aged 64, from Murrieta, California, was also killed in the collision; a subsequent police investigation of the scene located a bottle of alcohol in the wreckage.
-At the time of the crash, the Arizona Department of Public Safety was already responding to reports of the Nissan pick-up truck travelling at speed in the wrong direction going eastbound in the westbound highway lanes.
+At the time of the crash, the Arizona Department of Public Safety was already responding to reports of the Nissan pick-up truck travelling at a high speed in the wrong direction going eastbound in the westbound highway lanes.

-A requiem mass for Fitzpatrick was held at St. Mary's (Roman Catholic) Church, Barrow-in-Furness, on 23 April 2019.
+A requiem mass for Fitzpatrick was held at St Mary's Church, Barrow-in-Furness, on 23 April 2019.